twofortyfouram/android-test/README.md

 * 1.0.2: Update Android Gradle plugin, which changed the generated BuildConfig
 * 1.0.5: Reupload artifacts with source and JavaDoc for inclusion in jCenter
 * 2.0.0: Changed interface of ActivityTestUtil for the new AndroidJUnitRunner
+* 3.0.0: Changed interface of FeatureContextWrapper to support Android Marshmallow